-- Place in a bowl with onion, jalapeño, tomato, pepper and lime juice.
+- Toss in lime, leave 5 minutes: Place in a bowl with onion, jalapeño, tomato, pepper and lime juice.
 Gently toss, then set aside for 5 minutes, mixing gently once.

-- Sprinkle over salt, then add avocado, coriander and olive oil.
+- Add avocado then serve!
+Sprinkle over salt, then add avocado, coriander and olive oil.
 Gently stir, then serve immediately with corn chips (see in post for other ideas).